rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/FeatureFlagName.md

 - INVENTORY_SWITCHER_ENABLED - Enables the inventory switcher in the global header navbar.
 - MS_EXCHANGE_INVENTORY_ENABLED - Determines if MS Exchange is enabled.
 - M365_SKIPPED_ITEM_VISIBILITY_ENABLED - Determines whether Microsoft 365 skipped item visibility is enabled.
+- RSC_UPGRADES_CIAM_INTEGRATION - Specifies whether the SalesForceDotCom service account will be used for retrieving CDM tarballs by the CDM upgrade service.
 - SapHanaOnGcpEnabled
 - ORG_REPORT_ASSIGNMENT_ENABLED - Specifies whether tenant organizations can be assigned reports.
 - ObjectTypeSLAEnhancementEnabled